Fadene-Akram/Secure-Data-Exchange-ANAE-Internship/README.md

 - This will create:
   -- keys/private.pem (private key, encrypted with passphrase) -- keys/public.pem (public key)

+  After key generation, the script automatically makes both key files read-only (or immutable on Linux systems) to prevent accidental modification.

 2. Encrypt Any File and Create a QR Code